dwyerk/slackers/README.md

 A bunch of jank that trains a markov chain generator and imitates that user on Slack.

 ### Train a model
 First, get some content to train on.
-I did this initially by running `wybott_corpus.py` to pull everything that a particular user said publicly from an elasticsearch index.
+I did this initially by pulling everything that a particular user said publicly from our elasticsearch index and putting it into a file, one line per sentence.

 Next, train a model.
 I used `wybott-trainer.py` to train the model based on the file of sentences.